Gypsy Moth Infestation & Treatment

 What types of trees and shrubs are affected by the gypsy moth?

 While the European gypsy moth is known to feed on 300 host plants, it tends to favor oaks.
 The Asian gypsy moth feeds on a significantly larger population of plant species, inclusive of botanical species.
 Some of its favorite host trees are oaks, willows, poplar, and some evergreens.

 Keep an eye out for the egg masses.
 These fuzzy, light brown egg masses are a light brown can often be discovered on tree trunks, branches, firewood, and sheltered areas like lawn furniture.

 Caterpillars are easily recognized by their five raised blue spots followed by six pairs of raised red spots along their back.
 Once in the caterpillar stage, the infestation is often relatively easy to spot as you will be able to see them on the tree or shrub and notice the defoliation of the leaves or needles.

 If you notice either of the signs of infestation mentioned above, you must take immediate action before the pest has a chance to impact your trees and shrubs severely.
 The first and most vital step to fighting an infestation is to call a local plant health care expert that is highly knowledgeable in eliminating the pest in a way that is not only effective but safe for the tree or shrub.

-Monster Tree Service's Plant Health Care service offers extremely effective preventative pest treatments performed by expert arborists that come highly trained in the proper protocol to prevent or eliminate pests in a safe way for the tree shrub.
-Our protective and preventative Gypsy Moth treatments are effective for up to two years.
+Monster Tree Service's Plant Health Care service offers extremely effective preventative pest treatments performed by expert arborists that come highly trained in the proper protocol to prevent or eliminate pests in a safe way for the tree or shrub.
+Our protective and preventative Gypsy Moth treatments are effective for up to two years

 Call Monster Tree Service today to book a free tree and shrub pest evaluation, and let us help you protect and maintain the health of your trees and shrubs!